-- If you don’t speak Spanish, hiring a Spanish-speaking interpreter will be beneficial to ensure effective communication and negotiation with Spanish companies.
+- If you do not speak Spanish, hiring a Spanish-speaking interpreter will be beneficial to ensure effective communication and negotiation with Spanish companies.

 Spain also leads the production of canned anchovies with 60% of the total European production.
 Italy, Greece and France follow.
 Spain also exports large cans of salted anchovies to Morocco and Algeria, where they are reprocessed and re-exported to the European market.

-European domestic production of canned mackerel grew slightly in 2017, when Poland outperformed France, the largest canned mackerel processor in the previous two years.
-Portugal, Spain and Bulgaria also feature among the five leading producers of canned mackerel in Europe.
+European domestic production of canned mackerel declined in 2019.
+Poland has been the main producer since 2018 when it took the top position from France, which was the largest canned mackerel processor in the previous years.
+Portugal, Spain and Bulgaria also feature among the 5 leading producers of canned mackerel in Europe.

 Production of canned sardines is mostly concentrated in Latvia, Spain, Poland, Portugal and France.
-Canned sardine production shrank 14% from 2015 to 2016, partly due to decreased quotas causing reduced sardine catches, but recovered slightly in 2017.
+Canned sardine production shrank 18% in the period between 2015 and 2019, partly due to decreased quotas causing reduced sardine catches, but recovered slightly in 2017.

 Before entering the European market, exporters must acknowledge that Europe produces its own canned fish at steady production levels.
-As Figure 1 shows, overall production of canned tuna, sardines, mackerel and anchovies slightly increased in 2017, compared to the previous year.
+As Figure 1 shows, overall production of canned tuna increased in 2019, while production of canned sardines, canned mackerel and canned anchovies slightly decreased in 2019, compared to the previous year.
 However, Europe’s domestic production could not yet meet EU demand.
-Imports of canned fish from other countries remain therefore very important and provide business opportunities for you to enter this market.
+Imports of canned fish from other countries therefore remain very important and provide business opportunities for you to enter this market.

 Huge business opportunity for non-European suppliers

-A 60.5% majority of canned sardines imported in Europe are produced by non-EU suppliers.
-An overwhelming 91% of all canned sardines from non-European countries come from Morocco, while Thailand, Philippines, Tunisia and China supply the remainder.
-Most of the non-EU sardines go to France, UK, Germany, the Netherlands and Spain.
+In 2019, a 59% majority of canned sardines imported into Europe were produced by non-EU suppliers.
+An overwhelming 91% of all canned sardines from non-European countries come from Morocco, while Thailand, the Philippines, Tunisia and China supply the remainder.
+Most of the non-EU sardines go to France, the UK, Germany, the Netherlands and Spain.

-Non-EU countries supply 79% of the canned anchovies imported in Europe, with Morocco taking 59% of the total market share among non-EU suppliers.
-Along with Morocco, Peru, Albania, Tunisia and Turkey also deliver large volumes of canned anchovies to Europe.
+Non-EU countries supply 78% of the canned anchovies imported into Europe, with Morocco taking 59% of the total market share among non-EU suppliers.
+Peru, Albania, Tunisia and Turkey also deliver large volumes of canned anchovies to Europe.
 The top markets in Europe for canned anchovies, in decreasing order of import volumes, are Italy, Spain, France, Germany and Portugal.

-European suppliers, however, provide 83% of the canned mackerel to EU producers.
+European suppliers, however, provide 84% of the canned mackerel to EU producers.
 The remainder comes from Morocco, China, Cape Verde, Ecuador and Peru.
-These supplies, in decreasing order import volumes, go to Italy, Spain, Portugal, UK and Germany.
+These supplies, in decreasing order of import volumes, go to Italy, Spain, Portugal, the UK and Germany.

-3. Which European markets offer opportunities for non-EU exporters of canned fish?
+3. Which European countries offer most opportunities for canned fish?

 United Kingdom: strong but uncertain as Brexit looms